 Blog-Reference and Blog-Reference-Link and Blog-Reference on Jan 10

 Sraffa realized that there is something fundamentally wrong with neoclassical marginalism.
 Up to this point, he was right, of course.
 But, like all other heterodox economists, he failed to produce a valid replacement.
-Because Sraffa, too, produced merely proto-scientific rubbish it is misleading to characterize his approach as a “revolution in economic theory”.
-Economic theory is false since Adam Smith and Sraffa is part of the overall scientific failure.
+Because Sraffa, too, produced merely proto-scientific garbage it is misleading to characterize his approach as a “revolution in economic theory”.
+Economic theory is false since Adam Smith, and Sraffa is part of the overall scientific failure.

 The lethal blunder of economics is the theory of profits.
 As the Palgrave Dictionary puts it: “A satisfactory theory of profits is still elusive.”
 (Desai, 2008).
 Economists have NO idea of the pivotal concept of their subject matter and because of this, ALL orthodox and heterodox approaches are fundamentally flawed.#1

 Sraffa starts with an “extremely simple society” which produces wheat and iron#2, p.3.
 In other words, he starts with a real model just like Ricardo#3, and this is the fundamental methodological error/mistake/blunder.
 Real models cannot capture profit and this fact is obscured by Sraffa’s false assertion that surplus (a real magnitude) is the same as profit#2, p.6.

 Methodologically, Keynes was a bit more sophisticated than Sraffa because he clearly recognized that economic theory has to start with the “monetary theory of production”.
 The economy constitutes itself through the interaction of real AND nominal variables.
 From this follows that ALL real models are a priori false.

 Sraffa defines the rate of profit without a prior definition of profit#2, p.6.
 To clearly see the conceptual blunder, Sraffa’s elementary real economy has to be replaced by the elementary production-consumption economy.